 Born and raised in Victoria, this is Kieran’s first year as a member of the Lakehill Soccer Association technical staff.
-A Lakehill player for a good portion of his youth career, Kieran currently plays for Oak Bay in the VISL Div 1 and has previously played for UBC Okanagan and the Victoria Highlanders.
+A Lakehill player for a good portion of his youth career, Kieran currently plays for Vic West in the VISL Div 1 and has previously played for UBC Okanagan and the Victoria Highlanders.
 Kieran also coaches for the EPIC academy and is in the process of acquiring his coaching certificates while attending UVic.

 Madison was born and raised in Campbell River, but moved to Victoria in 2016 to attend school at Camosun College.
 She has always grown up loving to watch and play soccer, but would not discover coaching until after her career with Track and Field was over.
 Madison has had the opportunity to coach at the Whitecaps FC Academy Centre, the Vancouver Island Wave, and now Lakehill.
-She is excited to continue learning from fellow coaches as she works towards pursuing her BC Soccer C Licence.
+She is excited to continue learning from fellow coaches as she works towards pursuing her coaching certifications.